SCAILE-it/gtm-os/README.md

 ## License

-Private repository for SCAILE internal use.
+Private repository for SCAILE internal use.# Trigger deployment